ctroupin/ctroupin.github.io/_posts/2017-08-19-elevation-calc.md

 ---
 layout: post
-title: Elevation in sport social network
+title: Computing positive elevation from GPX tracks
 ---

 After a cool ride this morning I wanted to compare (quickly) the numbers given by different platforms I'm using: